Fred Harvey (entrepreneur): Innovations in marketing

 Harvey is also known for pioneering the art of commercial cultural tourism.
 His "Indian Detours" were meant to provide an authentic Native American experience by having actors stage a certain lifestyle in the desert in order to sell tickets to unwitting tourists.
 Fred Harvey's feats of marketing did not stop at the attraction either, as for tour guides he used attractive women in outfits becoming their figures.
 This tactic was adapted from his restaurants, where Harvey Girls worked as waitresses.

 Fred Harvey was also a postcard publisher, touted as "the best way to promote your Hotel or Restaurant."
 Most postcards were published in co-operation with the Detroit Publishing Company.
 Their Arizona "Phostint" postcards are collected worldwide.

-Heritage
+Death and legacy

+Fred Harvey had suffered through many years of intestinal illness.
+In 1899, he traveled to London for diagnosis by a leading intestinal surgeon, Sir Frederick Treves.
+The diagnosis was colon cancer.
+Treves recommended surgery, which usually consisted of surgical exploration, removal of the tumor, and resection.
+Harvey survived the surgery, according to a report on October 15, 1899, but he continued to suffer from persistent abdominal pains.
+Too ill to travel, he remained in London for several months until finally sailing to the United States in May 1900.
+He arrived home on May 28.
+After months of continued illness, he died in Leavenworth, Kansas on February 9, 1901.

+When Fred Harvey died (of intestinal cancer), there were 47 Harvey House restaurants, 15 hotels, and 30 dining cars operating on the Santa Fe Railway.

+While some have reported his last words to his sons as "Don't cut the ham too thin, boys," there is another account which addresses the realities of doing business: